 Neighboring counties are Tunica County (north), Panola County (east), Tallahatchie County (south), and Coahoma County (west).
 Quitman County communities include Marks, Crenshaw (mostly in Panola County), Crowder (partly in Panola County), Falcon, Lambert, Sledge, Allen, Barksdale, Belen, Birdie, Bobo, Chancy, Darling, Denton, Essex, Hinchcliff, Locke Station, Longstreet, Oliverfried, Riverview, Sabino, Vance (partly in Tallahatchie County), Walnut, West Marks, and Yarbrough.

 Quitman County MSGHN has many records here on our website.
-Thousands of Quitman County marriage records and more.
-Look at the Quitman County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Quitman County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.